 - Only approved expenses per the university’s travel policy will be reimbursed.
 Once the reimbursement has been processed, no supplemental claims

 Important Caution Regarding Car Rentals: The University has existing vehicle rental contracts in place with Enterprise, Hertz and National.
 These contracts include extensive liability insurance that is extremely important when traveling for the university.
 Other non-contract rental vendors like Budget, Alamo or Turo Rentals are not considered approved, reimbursable costs.
 For more information, review the Transportation category under the university’s travel policy.

 Additional Grants through Graduate Professional Student Congress (subject to availability of funds)

 The Graduate and Professional Student Congress (GPSC) is excited to offer funding for students traveling to present their own original work.
 The GPSC travel grant is funding “of last resort”, meant to help students who have already exhausted other funding sources open to them.
 Currently, no travel grant shall exceed $500 dollars.
-Please visit the GSPC website for more information, application and deadlines.
+Please visit the GSPC website (opens a new window) for more information, application and deadlines.